 Originally referred to as "Brooklyn Village," it was established in 1834.
 Settled by the Dutch, who were the first Europeans in area on the western edge of Long Island.
 The area at the time was then largely inhabited by the Lenape, a Native American people who are often referred to in contemporary colonial documents by a variation of the place name "Canarsie."
 The "Breuckelen" settlement, named after Breukelen in the Netherlands.

-In 2017, she was acquired by the Gore Marine Corporation of Townsend, Virginia.
+In 2017, she was acquired by the Gore Marine Corporation of Townsend, Georgia.
 Where the tug was renamed as the Charlotte V.